 The new technology we have makes it possible for French Bulldog breeders like us in northern Utah to have clients from every state in the union adopt our puppies.
 But, it also opens the door to unscrupulous people who will take advantage of honest individuals looking for a new companion.

-About a third of our puppies are adopted by in-state or near-state clients who come to our home to meet us and to pick-up their new fur babies, but this means that we send about two-thirds of our puppies out-of-state to every corner of the country.
+About a third of our puppies are adopted by clients who live close enough to our northern Utah home to come meet us and their puppies, or who fly into Salt Lake City, where we meet them with their puppies, but this means that we deliver about two-thirds of our puppies to every corner of the country with responsible puppy nannies.
 While the internet makes this possible, it also opens up possibilities of fraud.
 When buying a puppy over the internet, an old adage comes to mind, “buyers beware”.
 While there are many good and ethical dog breeders, there are also a lot of individuals who will breed dogs, regardless of quality, in an effort to make a few bucks, and other despicable individuals who will perpetrate any scam they can invent to get someone else’s hard earned money – and puppy scams are becoming an all too common occurrence.
 If scammers would use only half their ingenuity and efforts to do something productive instead of using all of it to scam innocent people, we would have a much better world, but, unfortunately, some never will, and a wise buyer will be very careful.

 If you decide to buy a puppy from an on-line breeder, please do your homework and make sure you are dealing with a reputable breeder – one who is honest, will treat you fairly, and will not misrepresent their dogs and puppies in any way.
 By the way, most reputable breeders who have been producing puppies for a while and have made a name for themselves usually do not have puppies immediately available, as they typically have clients waiting for each new litter.